 2. Barbet

 Barbets are medium-sized water dogs with thick, curly coats and bearded snouts.
-Though their coats need brushing out, Barbets don’t typically shed their hair as other breeds do.
-These dogs enjoy sports and outdoor activities, especially swimming.
+Though their coats need brushing, they don’t typically shed their hair like other breeds.
+Barbets enjoy sports and outdoor activities, especially swimming.
 As long as their needs are met, Barbets can be great family dogs.

 3. American Water Spaniel

-American Water Spaniels have dense, waterproof coats that vary between wavy to tightly corded.
-Originally bred for hunting in icy cold waters, these water dogs are natural watchdogs that will be reserved with strangers.
-American Water Spaniels are also playful and affectionate, making them ideal for families with older children.
+American Water Spaniels have dense, waterproof coats that vary between wavy and tightly corded.
+Originally bred for hunting in icy cold waters, American Water Spaniels are natural watchdogs that are reserved around strangers.
+They are also playful and affectionate, making them ideal for families with older children.

 4. Bedlington Terrier